ODF (OpenDocument Format): Introduction and Translation

 3. Translating ODF Documents

-Choose the Appropriate Translation Tool
+Choosing the Right Translation Tool

 Especially for ODF files, O.Translator can efficiently handle the translation needs of ODT, ODS, and ODP formats.